Cirrhosis

 Complications

-Portal hypertension is the most common serious complication of cirrhosis, and it, in turn, causes complications, including
+Portal hypertension is the most common serious complication of cirrhosis, and it, in turn, causes complications, including:

 Ascites fluid can become infected (spontaneous bacterial peritonitis).
 Portopulmonary hypertension can manifest with symptoms of heart failure.
 Complications of portal hypertension tend to cause significant morbidity and mortality.

-Cirrhosis can cause other cardiovascular complications.
 Vasodilation, intrapulmonary right-to-left shunting, and ventilation/perfusion mismatch can result in hypoxia (hepatopulmonary syndrome).

 Blood disorders are common.
 Anemia usually results from hypersplenism, chronic GI bleeding, folate deficiency (particularly in patients with alcohol use disorder), and hemolysis.